CongSIBR/Shiny_SLE/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Shiny_SLE is to bulid a Shiny APP.
+The goal of Shiny_SLE is to bulid a Shiny APP which will be used for querying gene expression.

+Here, we offered datasets from bulk-RNASeq data and scRNASeq data.